Simple turkey dressing is so easy to make you will discard the stove top mixes and never look back.

 - Bake the dressing in a 350°F oven until the edges are browned and crispy.

 2 bags of dried cubes, such as Pepperidge Farms Country Style or Seasoned stuffing cubes can be substituted for bread.
-Liquid may need to be increased by 4 or more cups.
+The liquid may need to be increased by 4 or more cups.